Sequoia-Theme/vs-code/README.md

 # Official website
 -  [Sequoia](https://sequoiatheme.com)

-On the official website you will find guidelines, color refference, color pickers and a list of interefaces that Sequoia has been ported to.
+On the official website you will find guidelines, color refference, color pickers and soon a list of interefaces that Sequoia has been ported to.